polkadot-developers/polkadot-docs/tutorials/interoperability/xcm-channels/index.md

 Establishing XCM channels is essential to unlocking Polkadot's native interoperability.
 Before bridging assets or sending cross-chain contract calls, the necessary XCM channels must be established.

 These tutorials guide you through the process of setting up Horizontal Relay-routed Message Passing (HRMP) channels for cross-chain messaging.
-Learn how to configure unidirectional channels between parachains and the simplified single-message process for bidirectional channels with system parachains like Asset Hub.
+Learn how to configure unidirectional channels [between parachains](/tutorials/interoperability/xcm-channels/para-to-para/){target=\_blank} and the simplified single-message process for bidirectional channels with [system parachains like Asset Hub](/tutorials/interoperability/xcm-channels/para-to-system/){target=\_blank}.

 ## Understand the Process of Opening Channels